noamsto/resolved.nvim/README.md

 ## 🔒 Security

 This plugin takes security seriously.
-All external commands are executed safely via plenary.job with proper argument separation and timeouts.
+All external commands are executed safely via `vim.system` with proper argument separation and timeouts.
 URLs are validated before processing.

 See [SECURITY.md](docs/SECURITY.md) for details.
 If you discover a vulnerability, please see our [security policy](docs/SECURITY.md#reporting-a-vulnerability).